arcesium/poetry-plugin-pypi-mirror/README.md

 #### Authentication

-If the mirror you're using requires authentication you can add the credentials like you would for any other repository.
+If the mirror you're using requires authentication, you can add the credentials like you would for any other repository.

-Please note that Poetry's config is case-sensitive, so it is important that you configure the credentials for `PyPI`, `pypi` or any other variation will not work.
+Please note that repository names are case-sensitive, so it is important that you configure the credentials for `PyPI`. `pypi` or other variations will not work.

 ```shell